Story: Sep 26, 2014

 The library’s summer hours are Monday through Thursday, 8am – 8pm; Friday, 8am – 5pm; Saturday, 9am – 5pm; Sunday, closed.
 The library is located at the intersection of Euclid Avenue and East Boulevard and is open to the public with a valid photo ID.

 Above: detail from an image by Samantha Selvaggio.
+Click here to view a Flickr album of the illustrations in The Alice Project.

 For more information about this or other CIA news, contact us here.